daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 > To see password reset in action, check out this [live demo](http://hackathonstarter.herokuapp.com/).

-At the very least I assume you have already installed Node.js.
-So, let's begin by installing Express, if you don't have that already:
+Let's begin by installing Express.
+(If you already have Express installed, then skip this step)

 ```
 sudo npm install -g express